jupyterhub/zero-to-jupyterhub-k8s/doc/source/jupyterhub/customizing/user-environment.md

 [JupyterLab][] is the new user interface for Jupyter, which is meant to replace the classic notebook user interface (UI).
-While users already can interchange `/tree` and `/lab` in the URL to switch between the classic UI and JupyterLab if both are installed, Deployments using JupyterHub 1.x and earlier default to the classic UI, while 2.0 will make JupyterLab the default.
+Users can already interchange `/tree` and `/lab` in the URL to switch between the classic UI and JupyterLab if both are installed.
+Deployments using JupyterHub 1.x and earlier default to the classic UI, while JupyterHub 2.0 makes JupyterLab the default.

 [jupyterlab]: https://jupyterlab.readthedocs.io